Speak & Spell (toy): Later Speak & Spell models

 Between its release and 1983, the Speak & Spell was redesigned twice under the name Speak & Spell.
 It was completely recreated in 1982 as the Speak & Spell Compact (a version lacking a visual display).
 In 1989 the Super Speak & Spell was released to replace the original vacuum fluorescent display (VFD) with a liquid crystal display (LCD).

 Between 1989 and 1992, the Super Speak & Spell saw three redesigns as well.
 The 1992 Super Speak & Spell marked the last release of the series.

 Regional variations with different speech libraries and different games were released in at least nine countries with seven language variations.
-Because the linguistic aspect of the games played on the Speak & Spell are of central importance to Speak & Spell titles, separate cartridge libraries were developed for English (including American and British), Japanese, German, French, Italian, and Spanish markets.
+Because the linguistic aspect of the games played on the Speak & Spell is of central importance to Speak & Spell titles, separate cartridge libraries were developed for English (including American and British), Japanese, German, French, Italian, and Spanish markets.
 Beyond the natural disinclination of consumers to purchase games in foreign languages, however, regional lockout does not prevent the use of expansion module cartridges in consoles for which they were not designed.
 Since the layout of foreign editions is nearly identical (the only major differences being graphics, color, and placement of power/headset jacks), and the cartridges lacked a lockout, cartridges often bore instructions in multiple languages despite their designation for consumer groups that might not understand the language.

 In 1980, the original Speak & Spell was redesigned to give it a membrane keyboard in place of raised buttons.
-This version was nearly identical to the first release and with backward compatible cartridge recognition common to all Speak & Spells except the first version of the Super Speak & Spell, the entire library of cartridges from the original release were available to the 1980 release.
+This version was nearly identical to the first release and with backward compatible cartridge recognition common to all Speak & Spells except the first version of the Super Speak & Spell, the entire library of cartridges from the original release was available to the 1980 release.
 Outside of the United States, the 1980 release was marketed in the United Kingdom under the same name, in German as the Buddy (employing an umlaut in place of the Speak & Spell's apostrophe), and in French as La Dictée Magique ("The Magical Dictation").

 In 1982, the Speak & Spell Compact was released at about half the size of the Speak & Spell and lacking the VFD screen.
 The Speak & Spell Compact was a dedicated console and only one other version, the Speak & Write, was released for English markets.